chazzka/clanekcathedral/clanek.md

 Figure X shows the result of the experiment when setting the number of neighbors to be taken to 50.

-> Figure example
+> Figure example 7

-This shows the importance of the proper para
+This shows the importance of the proper hyperparameter settings.
+All of the algorithms introduced in this article

 Oba ty algoritmy maji furu parametrů, které musíme nastavit Other notable parameters with huge impact on the result are...